 The programs promote more equitable distribution of responsibility and tasks among all family members, not limited to women only taking care of the family and home.
 This includes more responsibility for men in the family, from chores and child caretaking to encouraging wives in their careers.
 Relationships within the family between parents and children have become subject to new norms for the optimum relationship between individuals.
 The goal and the role of the parent on these programs are to treat each child equally and obtain compliance without the traditional stick of force.
 Further, parents should promote creativity and self-worth for all family members, including the elderly.
 Each one needs to feel affirmed, valued, and celebrated, and their individual talent encouraged.
 Parents should not project their own lack of accomplishment or their own goals onto their children, but let them choose their own path.
 Work is also seen as fulfillment for women, an outlet for her to have a separate source of self-esteem.
 When a woman had a rebellion problem with her children, the first thing the guest experts wanted to know was if she had her own life and work (mushkila wa rai', 2/4/08).
 Without a separate life away from home, the woman could feel empty and unfulfilled, and thus place her life expectations onto the children, which would be negative.

 Another program discussed silence (negative silence, al-samat al-salbi) about domestic abuse and rape (wijhat nathr, 4/10/08).
 Eastern culture, stigmatizing a woman for crimes committed against her, was explicitly condemned in favor of Western practices.
 “In this, an Eastern country, if you breathe in the north,” an unveiled woman stated, “they are listening in the south.”
-Civil society, aiding women in the west, was hailed as the answer but was lacking in
+Civil society, aiding women in the west, was hailed as the answer but was lacking in Lebanon.
+Other countries have safe houses as a solution, here she stays oppressed, another stated.
+Having a profession or at least a job and being financially independent are advocated as solutions for women.
+When a caller stated that we in Lebanon should not be subject to the norms of other people's cultures and need to stick to our own, especially since Lebanon's culture is under attack, he was ignored entirely (wijhat nathr, 2/28/08) and the discussion continued seemingly uninterrupted.

 Individual rights and social responsibility are promoted, while violence is rejected.
 Numerous programs discuss rights for women and children, using the language of human rights and even the international posters delineating the rights (in French).
 Violence in the family and society against children (by teachers) is condemned.
 The law, civil society, and knowledge are viewed as the solution, following and obeying the law is important but civil society needs to identify and lobby against violations of rights and the use of violence.
 Hosts discuss the rights of women in Lebanese law, and state that women must fight tradition for their rights.
 Women's rights organizations are profiled, and warning signs of abuse discussed ('ashreenat, 4/11/08).